24 October 2024

 How long does hell last?

-As I explained in my article “The four hells,” there are four words translated hell in the scriptures, and the one I mean by “hell” is ge-Henna, the trash fire outside Jerusalem, reimagined in Revelation as a pool of fire and sulfur outside New Jerusalem.
-Rv 20.10-15 Into it go Satan and its angels, the Beast, the fake prophet who promotes the Beast, the personifications of Death and Hades (i.e. the afterlife), and everyone whose name isn’t listed in the life scroll—everyone who refused to turn to God for salvation, and therefore don’t get to enter his kingdom.
+As I explained in my article “The four hells,” there are four words translated hell in the scriptures, and the one I mean by “hell” is Gehenna, the trash fire outside Jerusalem, reimagined in Revelation as a pool of fire and sulfur outside New Jerusalem.
+Rv 20.10-15 Into it go Satan and its angels, the Beast, the fake prophet who promotes the Beast, the personifications of Death and Hades (i.e. the afterlife), and everyone whose name isn’t listed in the life scroll—everyone who refused to accept God’s gracious offer ofhis kingdom.

 The Beast and prophet are explicitly described as being “tortured there, day and night, age to ages.”
-Rv 20.10 Though this lake is known as the second death, Rv 20.14 it doesn’t have a sense of finality like death seems to.
-Death feels like an absolute stopping point—when you’re dead, you’re not alive, you’re not moving, you’re not breathing, you’re not thinking, you’re not anything; you’re dead.
+Rv 20.10 Y’notice even though this lake is known as “the second death,” Rv 20.14 it doesn’t have a sense of finality like physical death.
+Generally death feels like an absolute stopping point—when you’re dead, you’re not alive, you’re not moving, you’re not breathing, you’re not thinking, you’re not anything; you’re dead.
 Whereas the second death sounds more like the beings sent into it aren’t inert, but moving, conscious… and suffering from eternal torment.
 Because they’re in fire.
 Everlasting fire, as the King James Version put it.
-Mt 25.41 KJV Where quite unlike the trash fires of the literal ge-Henna, the worms don’t die, and the fire never goes out.
+Mt 25.41 KJV Where quite unlike the trash fires of the literal Gehenna, the worms don’t die, and the fire never goes out.
 Is 66.24, Mk 9.48

-Now, I know certain dark Christians who love this idea of eternal conscious torment.
-Partly because there are certain people they’d love to see tortured forever.
-Satan obviously.
-But most of the time they’re thinking of certain political opponents.
-Certain unrepentant adversaries we’ve defeated in war.
-Certain obnoxious people they know.
-Yeah, I know: We all have people we don’t like, but… longing to see them burn forever?
+Yeah, I know: Certain dark Christians who love this idea of eternal conscious torment.
+That’s why it’s been the prevailing view throughout Christian history.
+Often because there are certain people they’d love to see tortured forever.
+Satan obviously, but a lot of them are thinking of certain political opponents—and I don’t necessarily mean government politicos, but anyone with whom they’ve struggled for power.
+Difficult neighbors.
+Workplace foes and cruel bosses.
+Church ladies who weren’t as Christlike as you’d expect.
+We all have people we don’t like.
+But… longing to see them burn forever?
 What is wrong with these people?
 Since God doesn’t wanna see anyone perish, 2Pe 3.9 and these people do, this sort of fleshly, fruitless gracelessness suggests these people don’t have any real relationship with God, much as they claim to.
 I don’t care what they call themselves.

 The rest of us really don’t love the idea of eternal torment.
 Problem is, we don’t really see any way around it.
 That’s what Jesus describes in the scriptures.
 So that’s the reality we’re obligated to deal with: When people reject Jesus, that’s the destination they’ve effectively chosen.
 If people prefer a cosmetic relationship with Christianity over a living relationship with Jesus, that’s where they’re going.

 It’s not like we can make up a reality we like better.
-Although that’s never stopped people from trying, has it?
+(Although that’s certainly never stopped people from trying, has it?)

 The possibility of parole.